Sprikler irrigation spraying annual flowers around palm

-The Top Ways to Diagnose a Faulty Sprinkler
+Top Ways to Diagnose and Fix Common Sprinkler and Irrigation System Problems

 Tom McCoy Tom McCoy

-There’s nothing quite like a well-functioning sprinkler system to encourage healthy growth for your Florida landscape, no matter what type of property you’re working with.
+There’s nothing quite like a well-functioning sprinkler and irrigation system to support healthy growth in your Florida landscape, whether for a lush residential lawn or a thriving commercial property.

 The good news?
 It doesn’t have to be this way.
 Typically, sprinklers are hassles when they’re not working properly, and unless something major is going on, the problems they make us deal with are totally avoidable—if you know what to look for.